Review by Kyle Worrall

 Personally, I think the NPC’s that you encounter in your hometown don’t match the quality of the playable characters’ voices.
 They’re not bad by any means, unfortunately the game focuses more around the narrators voice and a handful of NPC’s for giving story and context, so the NPC dialogue is repetitive and transaction focused as opposed to anything else for the most part.
 When story dialogue does come up however, it is well acted and doesn’t feel forced or inauthentic.

 In conclusion, Vikings: Wolves of Midgard offers players an enjoyable and well-rounded experience that brings together many interesting facets of Norse mythology.
-The visuals and story for this game are supported by music that provides both the ludic function of keeping the player alert and excited, and another level of emotional depth to the story.
+The visuals and story for this game are supported by music that provides both the ludic function of keeping the player alert and excited, can you buy generic xanax and another level of emotional depth to the story.
 Most importantly it does this while drawing upon the historical connotation of the Vikings and Nordic culture which creates a solid foundation for soundscape and dialogue.
 Beyond the music, the sound design and voice acting connect the gameplay experience in a way that makes the game feel complete and homogenous, although the quality of the voice acting isn’t as high as you’d hope for a game originally retailing at around £40-50.